 Selling Equipment That Lasts

 What really sets Photovolt apart is their customer service.
 They have a specific focus on Karl Fischer titration and can fix anything.
 Photovolt is known to actually fix other people’s moisture analyzers as well as their own – some of which are really, really old.
-They are always more than happy to fix a customer’s equipment, when often other companies will just say ‘it’s time buy the new model’.
-As a smaller company they can provide a level of service that truthfully larger companies simply cannot provide.
+They are always more than happy to fix a customer’s equipment when often other companies will just say ‘it’s time to buy the new model’.
+As a smaller company, they can provide a level of service that truthfully larger companies simply cannot provide.
 And when you’re a small company yourself and you need some help – it’s nice to know you have the support of the Photovolt team.”

 For New Customers in Need of a Moisture Analyzer

 Having their client’s best interests in mind Photovolt also designed a lighter version of the Aquatest 2010 called the Aquatest 1010.
-The 1010 unit provides a lower priced version that has same sensitivity and can measure the same parts per million (PPM) of water.
+The 1010 unit provides a lower-priced version that has the same sensitivity and can measure the same parts per million (PPM) of water.
 Often noted that lap space is a premium, the 100 unit is also much smaller.
 The main difference between the Aquatest 2010 and the 1010 is that the 2010 can also measure any moisture present in solid materials, such as a hard plastic, while the 1010 is limited to only liquid and gas materials.

 “Typically, you’d take a sample whether its mineral oil or a powder – and drop it into the vessel or inject and have it titrate the amount of water in the sample.
 But there are somethings that are a plastic or solid – they are something that won’t dissolve or are too big to fit in the vessel so that’s where the 2010 comes into play.
 The 2010 is an option but really only a very small amount of our customers need the full use of the 2010 – thus we designed the Aquatest 1010.”